 Each year we take the kids apple picking.
 We just love apple season!
 It signals that it’s time for some of our favorites: warm apple cider, homemade applesauce and these cookies.

 For me, fall signals the start of baking season.
 When we started our gluten and dairy free lifestyle, I mourned the loss of baked goods.
 Back then, gluten free products were synonymous with taste-free.

-Today, with a great all purpose flour recipe, I’m able to make all of our favorites!
-Over time, I also found some great flour-less recipes too.
+Today, with a great (and easy!) all purpose flour recipe, I’m able to make all of our favorites!
+[Check out some of our recipes here] Over time, I also found some great flour-less recipes too, like this one.

 Apple Cookies, Gluten & Dairy Free

 - 1 large Granny Smith apple

 - ¼ cup Dried apricots, chopped

 - 2 Tbsp Honey